warlock601/CICID-Codepipeline-EKS/README.md

  Ensure your EKS cluster is set up and configured.
  Create a namespace if necessary.
 - Step 6: Kubernetes Deployment Manifest.
- Update your deployment.yaml file with your ECR image URI and other configurations.
+ Update your deployment.yaml file with your ECR image URI and other configurations. <br>
--Step-7: Create a Deployment stage using CodeDeploy and use Lambda as compute (here I used Lmabda because of serverless capabilities).
+-Step-7: Create a Deployment stage using CodeDeploy and use Lambda as compute (here I used Lmabda because of serverless capabilities).<br?
 -Step-8: Open the AWS CodePipeline console. <br>
 Create a new pipeline.<br>
 Add a source stage: